Black–Scholes PDE via Self-Financing Replication¶

 This derivation removes the physical drift \(\mu\) by self-financing replication: the martingale representation theorem enforces \(\alpha_t = V_S\), and the self-financing condition does the rest.
-Where the heuristic delta hedge freezes \(\Delta\) over each infinitesimal interval and appeals to an informal rebalancing argument, this version constructs a genuinely self-financing strategy whose value process satisfies \(dV_t = \alpha_t\,dS_t + \beta_t\,dB_t\) with no external cash flows.
+Where the heuristic delta hedge freezes \(\Delta\) over each infinitesimal interval, this version constructs a genuinely self-financing strategy whose value process satisfies \(dV_t = \alpha_t\,dS_t + \beta_t\,dB_t\) with no external cash flows.

 1. Market Model¶